SuadeLabs/fire/documentation/properties/type.md

 > (m) the International Finance Facility for Immunisation;
 >
 > (n) the Islamic Development Bank.

+### qmdb
+Qualify MDB is subset of MDB that satisfies additional criteria set by OSFI to recieve favorable treatment (Chapter 4 P21, 22)

 ### intl_org
 International Organisations are defined in [CRR][crr] Article 118: